gemseo/gemseo/doc_src/data_persistence/cache.rst

 Export to another format
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The :attr:`~.MDODiscipline.cache` can be converted to a :class:`.Dataset` for post-processing purposes
+The :attr:`~.Discipline.cache` can be converted to a :class:`.Dataset` for post-processing purposes
 using its method :meth:`~.BaseCache.to_dataset`.
 It can also be saved into an XML file to be read by `ggobi <http://ggobi.org/>`__
 using its method :meth:`~.BaseFullCache.to_ggobi`.